-The diagrams with tables that immediately follow provide descriptions of the different controller modules that can be installed into the rear panel of an MSA 1040 controller enclosure.
-Showing controller modules separately from the enclosure provides improved clarity in identifying the component items called out in the diagrams and described in the tables.
-Descriptions are also provided for optional drive enclosures supported by MSA 1040 controller enclosures for expanding storage capacity.
+The diagrams with tables that immediately follow provide descriptions of the different controller modules and power supply modules that can be installed into the rear panel of an MSA 2040 controller enclosure.
+Showing controller modules and power supply modules separately from the enclosure provides improved clarity in identifying the component items called out in the diagrams and described in the tables.
+Descriptions are also provided for optional drive enclosures supported by MSA 2040 controller enclosures for expanding storage capacity.

-NOTE: MSA 1040 controller enclosures support hot-plug replacement of redundant controller modules, fans, power supplies, and I/O modules.
+NOTE: MSA 2040 controller enclosures support hot-plug replacement of redundant controller modules, fans, power supplies, and I/O modules.
 Hot-add of drive enclosures is also supported.

-MSA 1040 controller module-rear panel components
+MSA 2040 SAN controller module-rear panel components

-Figure 4 shows host ports configured with either 8 Gb FC or 10GbE iSCSI SFPs.
+Figure 4 shows host ports configured with either 8/16 Gb FC or 10GbE iSCSI SFPs.
 The SFPs look identical.
-Refer to the LEDs that apply to the specific configuration of your host ports.
+Refer to the LEDs that apply to the specific configuration of your Converged Network Controller ports.